 Wood ticks OR American dog ticks are nuisance ticks

-- Adult female - brown body with a cream cape
+- Adult female - Brown body/cream cape/reddish brown legs

 Blacklegged ticks or deer ticks have the potential to carry Lyme disease

 - Adult female - reddish-brown body/black cape and legs